TanStack/router/docs/framework/react/guide/type-safety.md

 }
 ```

-This way the loader data is never infered and it moves the inference out of the route tree to the first time you use `useSuspenseQuery`.
+This way the loader data is never inferred and it moves the inference out of the route tree to the first time you use `useSuspenseQuery`.

 ### Narrow to relevant routes as much as you possibly can